 In the past, the Investment Institution issued Shares in the form of K certificates to bearer.
 These K certificates belong to the Robeco Global Stars Equities Fund Share Class.
-As a result of an amendment to the Articles of Association dated 12 August 2010, holders of K certificates may only exercise the rights attached to the Robeco Global Stars Equities Fund Share Class after issuance of the certificate.
+As a result of an amendment to the Articles of Association dated 12

+August 2010, holders of K certificates may only exercise the rights attached to the Robeco Global Stars Equities Fund Share Class after issuance of the certificate.
 To this end, the K certificates must be delivered first to an Affiliated Institution to be placed in a collective depository.
 After delivery of the K certificates to the Affiliated Institution, the Affiliated Institution will be registered as holder of Shares in the register of shareholders.
-Subsequently, the Affiliated Institution will then be removed as holder of Shares from the register of shareholders, and Euroclear Nederland will be registered as holder of Shares in the register of shareholders.
+Subsequently, the Affiliated Institution will deliver the K certificates to Euroclear Nederland for inclusion in the book-entry depository.
+The Affiliated Institution will then be removed as holder of Shares from the register of shareholders, and Euroclear Nederland will be registered as holder of Shares in the register of shareholders.